alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 * The _fingerprint icon_ consists of 5 stroked paths, each with their trim path start and end values initially set to `0` and `1` respectively.
 When hidden, the difference is quickly animated to `0` until the icon is no longer visible, and then quickly back to `1` when the icon is later shown.
 The _cursive handwriting icon_ behaves similarly, except instead of animating the individual paths all at once, they are animated sequentially as if the word was being written out by hand.

 * The _search to back icon_ uses a clever combination of trim path animations in order to seamlessly transition between the stem of the search icon and the stem of a back arrow.
 Enable the 'show trim paths' checkbox and you'll see how the changing `trimPathStart` and `trimPathEnd` values affect the relative location of the stem as it animates to its new state.
 Enable the 'slow animation' checkbox and you'll also notice that the visible length of the stem changes over time: it expands slightly at the beginning and shrinks towards the end, creating a subtle 'stretching' effect that feels more natural.
-Creating this effect is actually quite easy: just begin animating one of the trims with a small start delay to make it look like one end of the path is animating faster than the other.
+Creating this effect is actually quite easy: just begin animating one of the trim properties with a small start delay to make it look like one end of the path is animating faster than the other.

 * Each animating digit in the _Google IO 2016 icon_ consists of 4 paths, each with a different stroke color and each with trim path start and end values covering a quarter of the digit's total length.
 Each path's `trimPathOffset` is then animated from `0` to `1` in order to create the effect.